pritesh-ranjan/diabetes_predictions_application/README.md

 # Diabetes predictions application in Python

 This application is made using sklearn machine learning libraries and pyqt5 for its graphical user interface.
 Support Vector Machine classifies input data with a 80% accuracy.
+We have choosen the PIMA indians diabetes dataset from UCI archive.

 ## USAGE